DS-100/textbook/notebooks/ch12/linear_case_study.md

 ## Transforming Variables

-Next, we transform the categorical variables into dummy variables so that we can include them in the model.
 Recall from our boxplots that `Sex` was not a useful variable, so we will drop it.
 We will also remove the `WeightAlt` column because we only have its value for 31 donkeys.
+Also, using `get_dummies`, we transform the categorical variables `BCS` and `Age` into dummy variables so that we can include them in the model.

 ```python